updated: Wed, 8/18/21

 5.1 Minimum player count - Each team must meet the minimum player count requirements spelled out in Rule 1.2 in order to ready up and play the match.
 Teams are allowed up to 15 minutes past the agreed upon match time to gather the minimum number of required players.
 In the interest of fair play and good sportsmanship we encourage teams to be flexible and allow additional time for your opponent to gather their players.
 We also ask teams to consider rescheduling should an issue arise at the last minute and one team is unable to field the minimum number of players.

 5.1.1 If your opponent team has not readied up by 15 past the agreed upon match time, please contact your Division Admin immediately.
+Admins have the discretion to not accept requests for forfeit even if a team is more than 15 minutes late for a match, and to compel teams to wait additional time.

 5.2 Mid-match break - Teams are encouraged to take a break after the first half of the match is completed.
 This break should not last more than 10 minutes.
 Team leaders are encouraged to remain in communication with one another during the break, especially in the event that 10 minutes becomes insufficient.
 If a team is refusing to ready up after 10 minutes please contact your Division Admin immediately to resolve the issue.